sairakshith2004/RAG-CHATBOT-PDF/README.md

 ## Usage

+1. Log in using your credentials (or sign up if enabled).
-1. Enter your [Google AI API Key](https://ai.google.dev/) in the sidebar.
+2. Enter your [Google AI API Key](https://ai.google.dev/) in the sidebar.
-2. Upload one or more PDF files.
+3. Upload one or more PDF files.
-3. Ask questions about the content of your PDFs.
+4. Ask questions about the content of your PDFs.
-4. Download your conversation history if needed.
+5. Download your conversation history if needed.

 ## Project Structure

 - `app.py` — Main Streamlit application
+- `auth/` — Authentication utilities and login/signup logic
+    - `auth.py` — Handles user authentication, session management, and access control for the app
 - `faiss_index/` — Stores FAISS vector index and cache files
+- `images/` — UI images and screenshots
+- `login.html`, `style.css` — Custom login page and styles
 - `requirements.txt` — Python dependencies

 ## Credits